 How important are external benchmarks when it comes to measuring and understanding employee satisfaction?

-To clarify, should the consultant be working with the SMT to define the CSFs, or develop them with other folks and present them to the SMT?
+To clarify, should the external facilitator be working with the SMT to define the CSFs, or develop them with other folks and present them to the SMT?

 It is very important that the SMT attends the 2 day CSF workshop.
 They have to be at the birthplace of the CSFs.
 They may not all be there, but its good to get as many as possible.
 This is where the external facilitator (consultant) is very heavily involved.
 The consultant facilities the workshop as this gets everyone to participate and involved because they can get around organisational politics.